#1 Ranked Children’s Hospital by U.S. News & World Report

 The majority of children treated for Legg-Calve-Perthes disease have corrections that enable them to walk, play, grow and live active lives.
 Diagnosing and treating your child’s Perthes disease early in its development greatly increase the likelihood of a successful outcome.

 The two most critical factors that determine the outcome are the child's age at onset (usually, the younger the better) and how much of the head of the thigh bone is affected by the condition.
 The more severe his case is, the greater the chance for your child’s hip motion to become limited and for him to have further hip problems in the future, including premature arthritis.

-Success rates are high for LCP treatment at Boston Children's.
-Even so, any child who's been treated for a hip disorder should be followed periodically by his orthopedist until his skeletal growth is complete.
+Your child will be followed periodically by his orthopedist until his skeletal growth is complete.
 Your doctor will monitor your child's hip, since it needs to grow normally through his whole growth period in order to be durable for a lifetime.

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”